LelinDenis/sf-library/src/pages/index.md

             url: /showcase/
         content: >-
           We share our experience interacting with the world.
-We share our discoveries, achievements and failures.
+We share our discoveries, achievements and breakdowns.
 We are moving forward and we want to help you avoid our mistakes.
 Read our new cases, take notes for yourself, and don't be afraid to make mistakes.
-Remember, mistakes help us not to stand still
+Remember, mistakes help us not to stand still.
-        title: Case Stories
+        title: Showcase
       - actions:
           - label: What's New?
             url: blog/index.html